omrezkeypie/FunInput/README.md

 You pass a table to the action's Combo key which has 3 keys.

 * Query - The query function which interprets the input queue to try to detect if a combo was successful.
 OmrezKeyBind provides 4 default query functions but users can make their own custom ones.
+Default one is StrictOrdered.
 * HoldInputs - Which inputs need to be held down for the combo to succeed.
+Can be omitted if no inputs need to be held down.

    Warning: If an input is in both the Input key of the action and HoldInputs it will conflict and cause unpredictable behavior.

 * GracePeriod - In what time frame the inputs should be accepted.
 Any input older then the grace period will be ignored.
+Default value is 0.45 seconds.

 **Query functions:**